-As a time-served plumber having spent 30 years ‘on the tools’ and with practical teaching experience at Exeter College, Darren is responsible for developing and training Kensa’s growing network of installers.
-He also supports onsite installers with remote commissioning of Kensa heat pump systems and deals with pre-installation technical queries.
+Darren is a time-served plumber having spent 30 years ‘on the tools’ and he commissions Kensa heat pump systems over the phone.
+Having also taught plumbing at Exeter College, Darren is responsible for training our network of installers.

-Can a ground source heat pump really provide hot water?
+Can a ground source heat pump provide hot water?

-What are slinkies and are they better than straight pipe?
+What are slinkies?
+Are they better than straight pipe?

 How can I ensure a successful commissioning?

 Book your commissioning slot with Kensa in advance so that we have a dedicated time and try to make sure your slinkies are free of air before you call!

 Run your purge pump for a good hour or so – this makes sure the antifreeze is well mixed into the system too.
 The time required depends on the size of the system, but the longer you can purge for, the better.
 I often find that installers don’t always run the circulating pumps on the heat pump before commissioning, so air gets trapped in the heat exchangers.
 Cover up the electrics with a cloth, check that both circulating pumps are running (undo the pump screw and make sure), and then depress the schraeder valves on top of the heat exchangers to get rid of any air.